Precise, not blunt. Economical, not terse. Direct, not aggressive.

 Mid-action, diverse, APAC-centred.
 Authentic.
 Never posed.

-Surface to deep.
-Cinematic background for scroll interludes.
+Fresh and Salt meeting.
+Cinematic background for rare scroll interludes.

 Stone, wood, fabric.
 Grounding in the natural world, never synthetic.